tomszink/dotfiles/README.md

 #### Usage

-- Execute `run_ansible.sh`
-- Precondions: Ansible must be installed, which is used to create config files from templates and symlinks to the dotfiles from the home directory.
+- Create symlinks from the source files in this repo to the target files in the homedirectory.
+Use full paths.

 #### Pycharm